pdfix/pdfix_sdk_example_dotnet/README.md

 Try our autotag feature that recognises all important structures in your documents like tables, lists, reading order.

+## Installation
+Copy PDFix SDK binary files (dlls) into working directory which is usually bin/ folder.
+The dlls should not be referenced as other c# package modules in Visual Studio.

 ## Documentation
 For complete SDK documentation see the [PDFix website](https://pdfix.net).